 You can also tape some fairy lights (on Amazon here) to the back so that it lights up at night!
 I just taped the lights so that they would only show through the moon and windows.

-The possibilities are endless when it comes to Halloween cricut projects!
+The possibilities are endless when it comes to Halloween Cricut projects!
 If you like glitter like I do and want to learn how to make a glitter jack-o-lantern click here or Halloween glitter wine glasses with Cricut decals click here!

 You’ll never guess what this pumpkin stuck to my vase is made of!
 Find out how to easily make your own by clicking here!

-Now sit back and get inspired from other bloggers and the Halloween Decor that they made!
+Now sit back and get inspired by other bloggers and the Halloween Decor that they made!
 Watch the playlist and then hop on over to their blogs (listed below video) to check out their tutorials!

 Reverse Canvas Halloween Decor | Leap of Faith Crafting